retrodome/lunar_data/README.md

 ## About

-lunar_data backups for Project Lunar on the SEGA GENESIS / MEGA DRIVE
+lunar_data backups for Project Lunar on the SEGA GENESIS Mini / MEGA DRIVE Mini

 Lost your SEGA MINI BACKUP?
 Download it here!

 So which one should you download?
-Well that depends on your systems region (EU=032, US=031, JP=030).
+Well that depends on your systems region (JP=030.zip, US=031.zip, EU=032.zip, AS=033.zip).

 ## Download